DenCoding2023/Code-Refractory-Challenge/README.md

 7. <-- added a (Br) empty line inbetween the main image-->
 8. <-- change div to main-->
 9. <-- change title to Digital Resource site--->

-In the CSS style,  We made the following modifcation
 10. <-- change (div) tag to (asside) tag -->
 11. <-- change the header in css to nav-->